nickgriffin1/The-Muni-Report/README.md

 # The Muni Report

 A San Francisco Muni tracking application.
-You can track SF Muni Lines, metro and bus, in near real time with this application.
+You can track SF Muni Lines, metro and bus, in near real time.
+This application uses nextbus.com's APIs and thusly does not require a backend.

 ## Installation